 There are other gardens in the city that will blow your mind away in the same way.
 Madeira Botanical Garden is home to a lot of kinds of parrots, while Palheiro Gardens and Orchid Gardens are full of thousands of orchid species.

 On the way back from Monte, we recommend you to try an adrenaline-fuelled ride on the traditional wooden sledges that are as typical to Madeira as gondolas are to Venice.
 Ernest Hemingway also fell in love with this type of transportation.

-It is said that the best way, how to get to know the local life is going to the market.
+Visiting the market is said to be the best way to experience local life.
 Head to the beautiful Mercado dos Lavradores, where you’ll find fresh fruit, vegetables and fish, as well as plenty of local products, such as leather goods, traditional wicker baskets and other souvenirs.
 It’s always busiest on Saturdays, when the vendors from nearby towns and villages offer their wares.

 Madeira is especially famous for the birthplace of football god Christian Ronaldo.
 And it’s easy to see that the locals are suitably proud of him.
 The Real Madrid sports idol has his own statue, a museum dedicated to his career and a luxury hotel.

 If you love wildlife, amazing views and active holidays, Madeira is the perfect destination for you.
 The Lévadas are stone irrigation canals that started to be built in the 16th century and their function was bringing water from the mountains to the dry areas of the island.